python/cpython/Doc/extending/newtypes.rst

    Noddy_members,             /* tp_members */

 Each member definition has a member name, type, offset, access flags and documentation string.
-See the "Generic Attribute Management" section below for details.
+See the :ref:`Generic-Attribute-Management` section below for details.

 A disadvantage of this approach is that it doesn't provide a way to restrict the